-I recently made this gender reveal cake for a good friend of mine who’s having a baby boy.
-I used blue dye instead of pink, but it works just the same.
 My heart was racing as I watched her slice into the cake – I remember the excitement of finding out the gender of my baby and was so excited for her.
-The cake was a hit and it was the perfect way to disclose the gender – she’s over the moon about her upcoming baby!

-This cake is also the perfect dessert for a Barbie-themed birthday too!
+This is also the perfect dessert for a Barbie-themed birthday cake too!

 How to make a gender reveal cake